-World Championship Boxing Manager (WCBM) is a great sport game by Goliath Games that not only pioneered the niche genre of boxing simulation, but also stands today as one of the best games of its kind ever made. |
+World Championship Boxing Manager (WCBM) is a great sport game by Goliath Games that not only pioneered the niche genre of boxing simulations, but also stands today as one of the best games of its kind ever made. |

 With a lot of tactical and strategic options, innovative gameplay including individualistic judges and emphasis on negotiation skills, WCBM is no doubt one of the best boxing simulation games ever made.
-If you are a boxing fan, don’t pass this underdog up.
+If you are a boxing fan, don’t pass this underdog by.

 Reviewed by: Underdogs